 Dana is a Lecturer of Integrated Digital Media at NYU.
-She teaches graduate courses in User Experience Design, Interaction Design, and Thesis Project Development.
-She creates artworks with longtime collaborator Gabriel Winer (WINER/KARWS).
 Dana formerly served as the media director for Maya Lin's fifth and final memorial, What is Missing?.

 Dana has taught classes on digital media at NYU's ITP program, NYU's Courant Institute of Mathematical Sciences, at Columbia University's Graduate School of Architecture Planning and Preservation, and at Harvestworks digital media center in NYC.

 Dana holds a Bachelor of Architecture from the School of Architecture, Design, and Planning at the University of Kansas.
-She has a Masters from The Interactive Telecommunications Program (ITP) at NYU's Tisch School of the Arts, with a focus on integrating media into architectural spaces.
+She has a Masters from The Interactive Telecommunications Program (ITP) at NYU's Tisch School of the Arts.

 Dana is currently a PhD candidate in Civil and Urban Engineering at NYU.